- Entertainment and Media»

 Shark movies, they are fantastic.
-They are also few and far between when it comes to the good ones.
 I grew up on Jaws.
 I remember as a youngster trying to watch it and every time the signature Jaws music started, I would run upstairs until it was over.
 I had a healthy respect for the dangers of the water from then on and still to this day panic a little when swimming in the ocean and find myself further out or further away from groups of people than I would like.

 You will never catch me swimming laps in the ocean or surfing despite my love of a dip in the salty goodness.
-To say I am fascinated by this marvelous species is an understatement.
+To say I'm fascinated by this marvelous species is an understatement.

 If you didn’t know by now – I am Australian and guess what?
-The first photography for this film was shot in New South Wales and Queensland (where I now live.)
+The first photography shot in New South Wales and Queensland (where I now live.)
 Consider my mind Blown lol.
 Originally they planned to shoot in Texas but were not able to get a permit.

 The first thing that hit me was the cinematography.
 Oh my-gosh.
 I was right there up close and I felt like I was in the shoes of Nancy herself.

 I love Blake Lively, I found her refreshing in this movie.
 I found the idea of her decision-making not unbelievable for her situation and I thought the commentary by her throughout made sense to me.
 Being a horror fan, I have to trudge through a lot of duds to find movies that impress me.
-A lot of this genre of movie rely upon the stupidity of character.
+A lot of this genre of movie rely upon stupidity of character.
 Most, at best ignore technical aspects of reality.
-This story is not in the far-fetched category like giant sharks terrorizng beaches or tornaodes with sharks in them.
+This story is not in the far-fetched class like giant sharks terrorizing beaches or tornadoes with sharks in them.

 The Shallows, in my opinion is how I see the situation playing out if I ever found myself in the shoes of the main protagonist Nancy and, of course, was fit and buff and had all the physical and mental attributes that she has (which I don’t, so I would be in effect dead and eaten.)